DeepNought/GetDataProject/README.md

 The table can be read back into R using *read.table("tidy.txt", header = TRUE).*  Note that the data frame that was written to file had the subject and activity columns as factors and all other columns as numeric.
-The table read in by *read.table()* above will read the activity as factor and the subject as integer and all other columns as numeric.
+The table read in by *read.table()* above will read the activity as factor and the subject as integer, and all other columns as numeric.

 [3]: http://www.jstatsoft.org/v59/i10/paper